ibm-cloud-docs/cloud-logs/agent/agent-linux.md

 1. [Go to the web UI for your {{site.data.keyword.logs_full_notm}} instance.](/docs/cloud-logs?topic=cloud-logs-instance-launch).

 2. When your agent is correctly configured, you can see logs through the default dashboard view.

+    For example, if you set the applicationName to the hostname in your agent, you can set the applicationname filter in a view to the name of your host.